mikwielgus/undoredo/README.md

 `undoredo` can then be used the same way as with maps above.
 See [examples/btreeset.rs](./examples/btreeset.rs) for a complete example.

-Among supported foreign types, `rstar::RTree` is an instance of a data structure with set semantics.
+Among the supported foreign types, `rstar::RTree` is an instance of a data structure with a convenience implementation over set semantics.
 See [examples/rstar.rs](./examples/rstar.rs) for an example of its usage.

+**NOTE:** Some set-like data structures are actually multisets: they allow to insert the same value multiple times without overriding the first one.
+In fact, `rstar::RTree` is a multiset. `undoredo` will work correctly with such data structures, seeing them as sets, but only if you never make use of their multiset property: you must never insert a value to the collection that is already there.

 ## Supported collections